ubuntu-si/ubuntu.si/README.md

 * KNOWN ISSUES:

          - [ ]  When trying to register and clicking on terms of service, popup opens and does not show all of our terms of service.
-         - [✓] Search shows two next/previous buttons (one from applications/vanilla/views/discussion/index.php one from applications/dashboard/views/search/results.php = this one is best to comment out)
+         - [✓]  Search shows two next/previous buttons - no need, new (from github) search/index.php solves this issue
          - [ ]  There is an issue with icheck and checkbox - does not register first click on the checkbox